 8. Vacant Area

-If you are in an area where we have no representatives, but you are very interested in adopting from us, please complete the application and submit it.
+If you are in an area where we do not have representatives, but you are very interested in adopting from us, please complete the application and submit it.
 You will get an auto-response if the area is vacant.
-Still, if there is a chance we can find one of our volunteers out of your area to visit you, you will be contacted by one of our volunteers who will do an initial phone interview and then try to arrange the home visit.
+Still, suppose there is a chance we can find a volunteer from outside your area to visit you.
+In that case, you will be contacted by one of our volunteers who will conduct an initial phone interview and then work to complete the home visit with pictures, a Zoom call, or a FaceTime call.

 9. False or Misleading Adoption Applications